Discharge Instructions Treating Pressure Sores

 - Keep pressure off your sore.
 Use of chair cushions or special mattresses may be suggested.
 Avoid donut-shaped cushions.
 Change position often - every 1-2 hours in bed, and at least every hour in a chair.
 If you are able to shift your own weight, do so every 15 minutes while sitting.

 - Learn how to prevent new pressure sores.

 - Clean skin as soon as it is soiled.

 - To control moisture, use absorbent pads or briefs with a quick-drying surface.

 - Protect intact skin with cream or ointment.

 - Use a moisturizer on dry skin.

 - Good nutrition is important for healing.
 Protein is needed for growth and repair of body cells.
 Protein also helps the body fight infection.

 - Eat a balanced diet.
 Include 2-3 servings of high protein foods each day, such as: meat fish poultry eggs dairy products dried beans and peas tofu nuts and nut butters

-- If you cannot get enough calories and protein from food alone, drink nutritional supplements such as: Ensure, Resource (regular or diabetic), or Boost _____ times a day.
+- If you cannot get enough calories and protein from food alone, drink nutritional supplements such as Ensure, Resource (regular or diabetic), or Boost.
 These supplement your food intake.
 They do not replace your meals.